 - Filtered water – about ½ cup

-*note from Kate: I only use therapeutic grade essential oils (especially on my kiddos!), you can find them HERE
+*Note from Kate: I only use therapeutic grade essential oils (especially on my kiddos!).

 - Add the aloe vera, sweet almond oil and saponified coconut to your spray bottle